Marcelocerqueira/Frontend_FoodExplorer/README.md

 This project is under the license [MIT](./LICENSE).

-Made with ❤️ by Lidiane Diniz  [Get in Touch!](https://www.linkedin.com/in/lidiane-cristina-diniz)
+Made with Marcelo Cerqueira  [Get in Touch!](https://www.linkedin.com/in/marcelo-cerqueira-0a0b42178/)

 ---